jonxblaze/faq-post-create/README.md

 ### How is the FAQ page structured?

-The single FAQ template displays the FAQ title with publication date, the submitter's name, and then the question content, followed by the admin response (when available) in a clean, separated layout.
+The single FAQ template displays the FAQ title with publication date, followed by the admin response (when available) in a clean, separated layout.

 ### Is there protection against spam bots?

 Yes, the form includes a honeypot field that helps identify and block automated bot submissions.

+### How do I import existing FAQs from a CSV file?

+The plugin includes a CSV import feature to migrate existing FAQs.
+Go to FAQ > Import CSV in your WordPress admin.
+The CSV file should contain the following columns:

+* `created` - Date the FAQ was created (will be used as the post date)
+* `post_title` - The title of the FAQ
+* `post_content` - The answer/response for the FAQ
+* `_faq_email` - (Optional) The email associated with the FAQ

+All columns except `_faq_email` are required.
+The import process will map these fields to the appropriate custom post type fields and meta fields used by the plugin.

+After importing FAQs or fixing long slugs, you may need to refresh your permalink structure.
+Go to Settings > Permalinks in your WordPress admin and click "Save Changes" to ensure all FAQ URLs work correctly.

 ## Changelog